yangrc1234/ToyPathTracer-GAMES101-Assignment7/README.md

 * Multi-importance sampling for direct illumination.
 * GGX microfacet model for BSDF and importance sampling.
 * Lambertian model is implemented for dieletric surface.
 It's combined with GGX microfacet model in a similar way to the game engine Unity.(Combined using fresnel term)
-* Three types of material: Metal, Dieletric, Transmittance Dieletric.
+* Three types of material: Metal, Dieletric, Transparent.

 ## Run
 The scene is hard-coded in main.cpp.